Convicted child killer on the run for nearly 50 years may be captured soon, authorities say

 "This is one of these cases that you go to bed with, it's one of these cases that you wake up with.
 It's just so disgusting, so unjust," Siler said, KABC reported.
 "We continue to fight for [Deener] so that someday she will get justice when we're able to put Lester Eubanks in custody."

-While bouncing around to different jobs the fugitive reportedly worked in a waterbed factory and as a hospital janitor.
+While bouncing around to different jobs, the fugitive reportedly worked in a waterbed factory and as a hospital janitor.

 "Fugitives on the run as long as Eubanks tend to use that time to change their appearance, use aliases, and even start new lives," Siler said, according to City News Service.
 "He literally could be hiding in plain sight.
 This is why we are asking citizens to be vigilant and contact us with any information they believe will help us apprehend him."